futurehomeno/fimp-api/README.md

 ## Color control
 Service name : **color_ctrl**

-Description : The service is used to controll color of a lightning device .
+Description : The service has to be used to controll color components of a lightning device .

 Type  | Interface                | Value type |  Description
 ------|--------------------------|------------|-------------------